- District of Columbia

 Susan Stobbart Shapiro

-Susan Stobbart Shapiro is a director of Council Baradel and leads the firm’s labor and employment practice.
+Susan Stobbart Shapiro is a partner of Council Baradel and leads the firm’s labor and employment practice.
 She has been representing businesses and executives for almost 25 years.

 Susan has extensive experience advising business owners on preventing and defending employee complaints and lawsuits and other business matters including: contract disputes, non-competes and trade secrets, harassment, discrimination and retaliation, wage and hour and wage payment, National Labor Relations Act, Family and Medical Leave Act, employee handbooks, torts and related matters.
 Susan also represents executives and professionals regarding contract, non-compete, compensation, severance, licensing, and related matters.

 Susan has successfully represented her clients in state and federal courts, before administrative agencies such as the Equal Employment Opportunity Commission, the Maryland Commission on Civil Rights and various professional licensing boards, as well as in alternative dispute resolutions.

 Susan is regularly asked to speak before business and legal groups such as the American Bar Association, Maryland State Bar Association, and Anne Arundel Bar Association.
 She is a regular contributor to the Anne Arundel Bar Association’s publication, The Barrister, and she tweets and blogs about legal issues facing the employer in today’s changing business world.